China's trade rises as economy recovers from virus slump

 China’s trade rises as economy recovers from virus slumpNew

-BEIJING (AP) — China has reported that its imports of U.S. goods rose 10.6% in June over a year earlier and its global trade also grew in a fresh sign the world’s second-largest economy is gradually recovering from the pandemic.
-Customs data released Tuesday showed China’s global imports rose 3% to $167.2 billion, while exports edged up 0.4% to $213.6 billion.
+BEIJING (AP) — China’s imports of U.S. goods rose 10.6% in June over a year earlier and its global trade also grew in a fresh sign the world’s second-largest economy is gradually recovering from the pandemic.
+Customs data showed China’s global imports rose 3% to $167.2 billion, while exports edged up 0.4% to $213.6 billion.
 The global trade surplus was $46.4 billion.
 Imports of American goods increased to $10.4 billion despite higher tariffs imposed in a fight with Washington over trade and technology.
 Exports to the United States were 1% higher at $39.8 billion.